TheOdinProject/curriculum/git/foundations_git/commit_messages.md

 This section contains a general overview of topics that you will learn in this lesson.

 - How to write a meaningful commit message.
-- Why meaningful commit messages are important
+- Why are meaningful commit messages important?
 - When to commit.

 ### Are commit messages so important they deserve their own lesson?